fbef0102/Game-Private_Plugin/Plugin_插件/Fun_娛樂/l4d_modme/readme.md

 		// 0=Plugin off, 1=Plugin on.
 		l4d_modme_enable "1"

-		// Players with these flags have access to use !modme command.
+		// Players with these flags have access to use !modme, !modreset command.
 (Empty = Everyone, -1: Nobody) l4d_modme_access_cmd_flag ""

 		// Players with these flags have access to use !modplayer, !modmenu, !modset, !modcopy.
 (Empty = Everyone, -1: Nobody) l4d_modme_access_menu_flag "z"

+		// If 1, Change random color everytime model set, not all models can accept color l4d_modme_random_color "1"
 		```
 </details>